catkira/CIC/README.md

 The Xilinx CIC core does not specify how it performs rounding.
 The datasheet of the HSP43220 says that it uses symmetric rounding, but not which method exactly.

 ## Verification
-To run the unit tests install
-- python >= 3.8
+To run the unit tests install python >= 3.8 and iverilog >= 10.
-- iverilog >= 12
-- python modules: cocotb, cocotb_test, pytest, pytest-parallel, pytest-cov

-and run pytest in the repo directory
+Then run pytest in the repo directory like this:
 ```
+pip install -r requirements.txt
 pytest -v --workers 10
 ```